PracticingDeveloper/practicingruby.com/_posts/2010-12-03-meditations-on-bad-and-good-code-2.md

 categories: articles
 author: Gregory Brown
 permalink: articles/meditations-on-bad-and-good-code-2
+summary: Read through a cleaned up version of the ugly "Tic Tac Toe" game created in Issue 1.5
+issue_number: '1.7'
 ---

 In Issue #6, you got to see my intentionally bad implementation of Tic Tac Toe.
 For today, I have promised to show you some better code and the steps I took to get there.
 But before we move forward, let's take a quick look back at where we started.